- Manage your recording in the classroom

 - Recording in session confirmation icon: This icon turns red when a recording is in session and displays the time recorded.

-How to connect your laptop for Panopto recordings
+Connect your laptop for scheduled recordings

 For most classroom cameras, the default preset for scheduled recordings is a wide angle of the stage (front of room), including podium and screen area.
 In classrooms that provide a camera preview, the additional presets are available: